-2008-09: Spent most of the season with Sodertalje's J20 squad.
+2008-09: Tim Heed spent most of the season with Sodertalje's J20 squad.
 In 32 games, Heed scored 1 goal and added 7 assists for 8 points. he added 1 assists in 2 playoff games.
 Passed over in the 2009 NHL Draft.

 2009-10: Heed had a real breakout year in Sweden playing for Sodertalje's J20 and Elite teams.
 Heed scored 8 goals and added 29 assists for 37 points in 32 junior games.
 Heed also played at in 27 Elite games, scoring 1 goal and adding 9 assists for 10 points as a rookie with Sodertalje in the SEL.